scholarslab/praxis/_resources/project-proposal-assignment.md

 * Sustainability and Copyright
 * Budget

 You might, instead, try to follow the format of the [DH Fellows](https://scholarslab.lib.virginia.edu/digital-humanities-fellows/) applications.
 The goal is for this to be useful to you, so you can also opt to produce something more specific to your particular interests and career goals (like a proposal for a digital exhibition, symposium, etc.).
 If you go down one of these alternate routes chat with me first about the genre and how we can help.
 We will have in-session consults about each of your proposals, so they will be due by 9am on the Monday of the week you'll be on deck.
-A fuller description of the assignment is available [here](https://docs.google.com/document/d/11LWYsSyRfa9Ftq_U_urTpYJFQCNa-EpEZmeceEkoYJg/edit?usp=sharing).

 Logistical guidance for students: